This tool will help you:

 In Donelien v Liberata UK Ltd UKEAT/0297/14, the EAT held that, when the facts were reviewed as a whole, the steps that the employer took were sufficient to avoid having any constructive knowledge of the employee's disability.
 In the EAT's view, Liberata had not placed undue reliance on a flawed occupational health report.
 The EAT found that Ms Donelien had a number of medical complaints that had caused her to be absent from work and Liberata had had the difficulty of "disentangling" what she could not do from what she would not do.

 Ms Donelien appealed to the Court of Appeal against the EAT decision.
-The Court of Appeal judgment dismissing the appeal (Donelien v Liberata UK Ltd EWCA Civ 129 CA) was published on 8 February 2018.
+On 8 February 2018, the Court of Appeal dismissed the appeal in Donelien v Liberata UK Ltd IRLR 535 CA.

 annual leave | carry over | holiday pay